| Empirical Evidence for the Reality of

 scientifically implausible or bordering on the psychologically

+dysfunctional !
 We either tend to ‘believe

 everything we understand without cognitive question’ or we ‘reject

 everything we don’t understand because of mindset rigidity’ .
+Many of us in the western

 world are polarized at one end or the other of this spectrum of